- Design industry shaping loyalty programs

 - Deliver hyper-personalized consumer experiences

-With the effects of the pandemic wearing off, consumers are thronging physical stores and outlets again.
-But there is a difference- consumers want digital to be the first touch.
-Right from chatting with a brand on social media to knowing the details of a product to an easier checkout process, a digital-first and last touch are preferred.
+The modern consumer wants digital to be the first touchpoint with a brand.
+Right from chatting with a brand on social media, to knowing the details of a product, to an easier checkout process, a digital-first and last touch are preferred.
 But for most other things, consumers like to step out, touch and feel the products, and have an in-person experience.
-And this has given rise to Phygital customer experiences.
+This has given rise to the phygital experience, a seamless blend of online convenience and offline engagement.

-The term was coined back in 2013 but it has gained popularity only in the last year or so, after the pandemic.
+The term was coined back in 2013 but it has gained popularity only after the pandemic.
 An amalgamation of physical and digital customer experience is what is termed Phygital.
 And it is of utmost importance for brands and retailers to ride this trend and offer phygital experiences.

-More modern examples of phygital would also include- immersive virtual reality experiences, augmented reality experiences, interactive voice-based experiences, and interactive video-based experiences.
+Other real-world examples of phygital are – immersive virtual reality experiences, augmented reality experiences, interactive voice-based experiences, and interactive video-based experiences.
 To summarize, phygital use cases include:

 For a phygital experience to work smoothly, engaging a customer while in-store is the key.
 A platform like Capillary has several powerful features which can help you deliver an end-to-end phygital experience: